TheOrchid/docs/en/field.md

 Fields are used to generate a template output of the fill / edit form

-All possible fields are defined in `config / content.php` in the fields section Each field can be used in a type and if you need to create your own do not hesitate.
+All possible fields are defined in `config/platform.php` in the fields section Each field can be used in a type and if you need to create your own do not hesitate.
 The field consists of one class with the obligatory `create` method, which must raise the 'view' to display to the user